F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

    .. image:: ../images/azure/AzureMSIAssignedToResourceGroup.png

 ..
-NOTE:: Certain resources may be deployed in a separate subscription, add role assignments for each subscription where resources are located.
+NOTE:: Certain resources may be deployed in a separate subscription.
+Add role assignments for each subscription where resources are located.

 .. _azure-rbac: